nham/wabbo/about.md

  - I wanted to learn something and I thought that explaining it publicly would help focus my learning efforts
  - to practice writing
  - to discover what I know (and don't know) about a topic

-Some of the things on this site do not adhere to the above criteria.
-I think these are among my less successful writings, and I will try to avoid this in the future.